 Attendance has been recorded for each of the Committees and the Council meetings for the six month period from 1 December 2017 to 31 May 2018.
-A summary sheet has been prepared showing the total attendance for these periods and is enclosed for Members' information, prior to publication on the Council's website.
+A summary sheet has been prepared showing the total attendance for these periods and was circulated for Members' information, prior to publication on the Council's website.

-RECOMMENDATION: that the summary sheet recording Members' attendance for each of the Council meetings; and Committee Member attendance for each of the Committee meetings for the six month period from 1 December 2017 to 31 May 2018 be noted.
+Proposed by Councillor Maguire Seconded by Councillor McWilliam and agreed that the summary sheet recording Members' attendance for each of the Council meetings; and Committee Member attendance for each of the Committee meetings for the six month period from 1 December 2017 to 31 May 2018 be noted.